Goat Milk Soap

 • Look for specific essential oils on ingredient labels to identify true antibacterial varieties

-Next time you shop for soap, consider your specific needs and the environment in which you’ll be using it.
-Whether you choose regular goat milk soap or an antibacterial variety, you’ll be making a choice that’s gentler on your skin than many commercial alternatives while still maintaining effective hygiene.
+Next time you shop for soap, consider your particular needs and the environment in which you'll be using it.
+Whether you choose regular goat milk soap or an antibacterial variety, you'll be making a choice that's gentler on your skin than many commercial alternatives while still maintaining effective hygiene.

 Leave a comment